Accomodations for Standardized Testing FAQs

 - EDS (9th grade) and PreACT (10th grade) – National Testing Day in October

-- 9th and 10th grade testing and accommodations are given directly through Jesuit High School and are based upon a student’s Formal Written Plan and documented learning needs.
+- 9th and 10th grade testing and accommodations are given directly through Jesuit High School and are based upon a student’s Academic Support Plan and documented learning needs.

 11th grade year: